Peter Cushing: Early life

+Career

-Early career
+Early films and acting

 Cushing eventually applied for a scholarship at the Guildhall School of Music and Drama in London.
 His first audition was before the actor Allan Aynesworth, who was so unimpressed with Cushing's manner of speech that he rejected him outright and insisted he not return until he improved his diction.
-Cushing continued to pursue a scholarship, writing twenty-one letters to the school, until actor and theatre manager Bill Fraser finally agreed to meet Cushing in 1935 simply so he could ask him in person to stop writing.
+Cushing continued to pursue a scholarship, writing twenty-one letters to the school, until the actor and theatre-manager Bill Fraser finally agreed to meet Cushing in 1935 simply so he could ask him in person to stop writing.
 During that meeting, Cushing was given a walk-on part as a courier in that night's production of J.B.
 Priestley's Cornelius.
 This marked his professional stage debut, although he had no lines and did little more than stand on stage behind other actors.
 Afterward, he was granted the scholarship and given odd jobs around the theatre, such as selling refreshments and working as an assistant stage manager.

 One of his earliest professional stage performances was in 1935 as Captain Randall in Ian Hay's The Middle Watch at the Connaught Theatre in Worthing.
 By the end of the summer of 1936, Cushing accepted a job with the repertory theatre company Southampton Rep, working as assistant stage manager and performing in bit roles at the Grand Theatre in the Hampshire city.
 He spent the next three years in an apprenticeship at Southampton Rep., auditioning for character roles both there and in other surrounding theatres, eventually amassing almost 100 individual parts.
-While he was in Southampton he met an 18 year old fellow actor Doreen Lawrence and they were engaged to be married.
-Lawrence broke off the engagement citing his frequent crying and bringing his parents on dates.
+While he was in Southampton, he met an 18-year-old fellow actor, Doreen Lawrence, and they were engaged to be married.
+Lawrence broke off the engagement, citing his frequent crying and bringing his parents on dates.